Nexosis/nexosis.github.io/_guides/ColumnMetadata.md

 Whenever you request a [Forecast session](forecast) or an [Impact Analysis session](impactanalysis) from the Nexosis API, you ask for that forecast to come back in a certain `resultInterval`.
 That interval is something like `hour`, `day`, `week`, etc.

-When you request a session, the Nexosis API goes through the following process against your data to prepare it for the Session:
+When you request a one of these sessions, the Nexosis API goes through the following process against your data to prepare it for the Session:

 - Loads your data from its source DataSet
+- Orders the data according to the column with the role `timestamp`
+- Processes the data into numeric values, using techniques such as [One Hot Encoding](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science)
-- Aggregates that data by the `resultInterval` requested in the session.
+- Aggregates that data by the `resultInterval` requested in the session

 > Nexosis itself doesn't care one bit whether your data is a daily/hourly/weekly rollup, or whether it's a raw feed of sensor data.